Virtual queue systems at Disney Parks

-FastPass+ entrance at Under the Sea: Journey of the Little Mermaid at Magic Kingdom, pictured in 2015.
+Former FastPass+ entrance at Under the Sea: Journey of the Little Mermaid at Magic Kingdom, pictured in 2015.

 Disney Parks have utilized virtual queue systems since the introduction of the FastPass System in 1999.
-These systems allow theme park visitors to wait in a virtual queue for an attraction, reducing the time spent in line.
-Depending on the system, access to virtual queues may come with park admission or may be an additional charge.
-Current virtual queue systems include Lightning Lane at Disneyland Resort and Walt Disney World Resort, and Disney Premier Access at Disneyland Paris, Hong Kong Disneyland Resort, Tokyo Disney Resort, and Shanghai Disney Resort.
-Previous systems include FastPass, FastPass+, and MaxPass.
+These systems allow theme park visitors to wait in a virtual queue for an attraction, reducing the time spent waiting on a physical line.
+Presently, access to virtual queues at all Disney Parks are available through an additional charge.
+The current virtual queue systems are Lightning Lane at Disneyland Resort and Walt Disney World Resort, and Disney Premier Access at Disneyland Paris, Hong Kong Disneyland Resort, Tokyo Disney Resort, and Shanghai Disney Resort.
+The previous systems were FastPass, FastPass+, and MaxPass.

 Current virtual queue systems

 Lightning Lane

-Lightning Lane is an optional paid service that allows guests to enter an express line queue with shorter wait times at select attractions.
-Guests who purchase access to Lightning Lane must book an available time slot to enter the express line queue.
-At Disney World, this can be done up to three days in advance of the guest's scheduled visit to the park, while at Disneyland, this must be done same day after entering the park.
-Lightning Lane consists of single and multi-pass options.
-Initially known as Disney Genie+, the system was overhauled in July 2024 and rebranded as Lightning Lane Single-Pass, Lightning Lane Multi-Pass, and Lightning Lane Premier Pass.
+Lightning Lane is an optional paid service currently offered at Walt Disney World Resort and Disneyland Resort that allows guests to enter an express queue with shorter wait times at select attractions.
+Guests who purchase access to Lightning Lane must book an available time slot to enter the express queue.
+Guests can purchase Lightning Lane Single Pass for select "high-demand" attractions à-la-carte, Lightning Lane Multi Pass for most other attractions, and/or Lightning Lane Premier Pass for every participating attraction in one theme park (once per attraction).

-Lightning lanes are purchased through the My Disney Experience and Disneyland Resort mobile apps at Disneyland Resort and Walt Disney World Resort.

-To use Lightning Lanes, guests are required to have valid park admission as well as a Disney park reservation for the same day.
+At Walt Disney World, up to three rides can be "pre-booked" up to seven days in advance, whereas at Disneyland, purchases must be done one at a time while physically at a park.
+Lightning Lane passes are purchased through the My Disney Experience and Disneyland Resort mobile apps at Walt Disney World Resort and Disneyland Resort, respectively.
+Guests are required to have valid park admission as well as a Disney park reservation for the same day.
 Since 2022, the system employs dynamic pricing, with prices varying based on the date of use.

-The system replaced the free Fastpass+ system at Walt Disney World, as well as the free Fastpass and paid MaxPass system at Disneyland.
+Lightning Lane was introduced in August 2021 and implemented on October 19, 2021 as part of a new AI-generated itinerary planner in the My Disney Experience and Disneyland apps known as Genie.
+Guests were given the option of purchasing a premium version of Genie, known as Genie+, giving them access to utilize Lightning Lanes.
+Attraction selections could only be made one at a time the day of, and select "high-demand" attractions were part of a separate system known as Individual Attraction Selection (later rebranded as Individual Lightning Lane).
+The system replaced the free FastPass+ system at Walt Disney World, as well as the free FastPass and paid MaxPass system at Disneyland.

-At Disneyland, all PhotoPass photos taken on the day of your visit are available for free as a perk of using the system.
-At Walt Disney World, only ride photos are included.
+After numerous guest complaints, Genie+ was replaced at Walt Disney World on July 24, 2024 with Lightning Lane Single Pass and Lightning Lane Multi Pass, allowing guests the opportunity to purchase Lightning Lanes prior to arriving at the resort.
+Though the system did not change at Disneyland Resort, the Genie+ brand was also retired beginning July 24.